 Thank you for becoming a participating provider with Humana Healthy Horizons® in Oklahoma.
 This plan is for members with Oklahoma SoonerSelect Medicaid benefits administered through the Oklahoma Health Care Authority (OHCA).
 We strive to make doing business with Humana as easy as possible, facilitating high-quality care and a positive experience for both members and providers.
 We have a robust support structure for our provider network to deliver a best-inclass experience that is operationally efficient and ensures high-quality care.
-Humana Healthy Horizons is led by a local president, chief executive officer and leadership team, as well as locally dedicated provider services staff and member-facing teams that include care managers.
-To build a strong relationship between Humana Healthy Horizons and its contracted providers, your assigned Provider Relations representative will serve as your primary point of contact to facilitate communication.
+Humana Healthy Horizons is led by a local president, chief executive officer and leadership team, as well as locally dedicated provider services staff and memberfacing teams that include care managers.
+To build a strong relationship between Humana Healthy Horizons and its contracted providers, your assigned provider relations representative will serve as your primary point of contact to facilitate communication.
+If you do not know who your dedicated provider relations representative is, please email OKMedicaidProviderRelations@humana.com and we will connect you directly to your assigned representative.